grafana/tempo/docs/tempo/website/operations/caching.md

 ### Memcached

+Memcached is one of the cache implementations supported by Tempo.
+It is used by default in the Tanka and Helm examples, see [Deploying Tempo](../deployment).

 #### Connection limit

 As a cluster grows in size, the number of instances of Tempo connecting to the cache servers also increases.